bergio13/LTSF_Transformers_FreTS/README.md

 Project realized for the *Statistical Learning* course of the Master Degree in Data Science at *Sapienza University of Rome*.

 In our project we want to compare the performance of various models, from the simplest to the most advanced, to conduct Long Time Series Forecasting.
-Moreover, we want to replicate the results and undesrtand a model, **FreTS**, proposed at **NeurIPS 2023** which is the state of the art for time series forecasting.
+Moreover, we want to replicate the results and undesrtand a model, **FreTS**, proposed at **NeurIPS-2023** which is the state of the art for time series forecasting.

 We want to answer the following questions: